Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Content Moderation
 ------------------

-The “wisdom of the crowd” is your secret power when it comes to moderating :term:`Particl Marketplace`.

-Since you, everybody, and nobody owns the :term:`Particl Marketplace`, every participant has the equal ability to flag and take off undesirable content.
+As everyone and no one owns the :term:`Particl Marketplace`, every participant has the equal ability to flag and potentially hide undesirable content from the public.

-See something you think shouldn't be on the marketplace?
-Flag it!
-When enough people do the same, it will be taken off the market.
+When enough people flag a listing as inappropriate, it will be taken off the public market.
 Flagging a listing will also take it off your local version of the marketplace to prevent you from seeing it again.

+Achieving content moderation on a decentralized e-commerce platform is complex but worth it, and we invite you to read more about it by clicking the link below.

 .. seealso::